Tamil Maanila Congress (Moopanar): Flag

-The flag is similar to that of the Indian National Congress party and the Indian National Flag.
-The colour Orange represents sacrifice, white represents peace and green represents prosperity.
-The embossed leaders on the party flag are Indian freedom fighter Kamarajar and founding father G K Moopanar.
+In 1996, During the party's birth it had used flag similar to that of the Indian National Congress party and the Indian National Flag.
+The colour Orange represents sacrifice, white represents peace and green represents prosperity and had it's electoral symbol at its centre instead of charkha.
+Later during the party's revival in 2014, the flag consist of Indian freedom fighter Kamarajar and founding father G K Moopanar.